Carol Marin: Awards

-Carol Marin received the Peabody Award in 1997 for her body of work.
+Marin received the Peabody Award in 1997 for her body of work.
 She and Moseley received another Peabody in 1998 for their documentary on the facially disfigured.
 They also received national Emmys in 1989 and 1998, as well as two Alfred I. duPont-Columbia Awards in 1986 and 1998 for their reporting.

-Marin has also won the Gracie Award from American Women in Radio & Television in 2002.

-Most recently, she and Chicago Sun-Times colleagues Tim Novak and Chris Fusco received the 2014 George Polk Award in Journalism for their reporting on The Killing of David Koschman.
-She also received an Honorary Degree from Governors State University at the 47th commencement ceremony on May 19, 2018.
+Marin also won the Gracie Award from American Women in Radio & Television in 2002.
+She and Chicago Sun-Times colleagues Tim Novak and Chris Fusco received the 2014 George Polk Award in Journalism for their reporting on the killing of David Koschman.
+In 2015, she received a third Peabody award for her reporting on the police shooting of Laquan McDonald.
+She received an honorary degree from Governors State University at the 47th commencement ceremony on May 19, 2018.
+In 2025, the governor of the State of Illinois designated her a Lincoln Laureate; the Order of Lincoln is the state's highest honor for professional achievement and public service.

 Personal life

-Carol Marin graduated from Palatine High School and the University of Illinois at Urbana-Champaign.
-She is married to World War II historian and author Jonathan Utley, Professor emeritus of the University of Tennessee.
+Marin graduated from Palatine High School and the University of Illinois at Urbana-Champaign.
+She is married to World War II historian and author Jonathan Utley, professor emeritus of the University of Tennessee.
 Marin was the sister-in-law to the late journalist Garrick Utley.